emard/DCF77/micropython/README.md

 Copy "dcf77.py" and "dst.py" to root "/" of ESP32 flash
 or to "/lib" directory (it's the same).
+For autostart, at end of "main.py" after network is up, add this line:

+    import dcf77

 # Daylight Saving Time